anupanandsingh/anupanandsingh.github.io/_pages/research.md

 <h4>Causal set theory</h4>

 As a visiting student at the Raman Research Institute in 2019-2020, Bengaluru, I worked on <b><a href="https://arxiv.org/abs/1903.11544" target="_self">causal set theory</a></b>, an approach to quantum gravity that postulates that spacetime is fundamentally discrete and replaces the spacetime continuum with locally finite partially ordered sets.
-The <b><a href="https://arxiv.org/abs/2009.07623" target="_self">result</a></b> from this project, a collaboration with Dr. Abhishek Mathur and Prof. Sumati Surya, helped establish that certain classes of non-manifold-like causal sets are suppressed even though they are more typical than manifold-like causal sets.
+A <b><a href="https://arxiv.org/abs/2009.07623" target="_self">result</a></b> from this work, a collaboration with Dr. Abhishek Mathur and Prof. Sumati Surya, helped establish that certain classes of non-manifold-like causal sets are suppressed even though they are more typical than manifold-like causal sets.

 <hr>